rjspitkovsky/explorers-unite/README.md

 ## License
-The gem is available as open source under the terms of the MIT License.
+The gem is available as open source under the terms of the MIT License at https://opensource.org/licenses/MIT